cadebrown/codetn/index.md

 You can see the basics here.
 Users type code (JavaScript) into the input box, and then hit `run` or `autorun` buttons.

-After this, the code will run (if you use autorun, the example is animated) and (hopefully) will sort the graph.
+After this, the code will run (if you use autorun, the example is animated) and (hopefully) sort the graph.

 You know the graph is sorted once every bar is colored green.